-These days a sponsored post is which is about a product I’ve used or asked to test and do a review runs from $550 to $1500.
+These days a sponsored post is about a product I’ve used or asked to test, and a review runs from $550 to $1500.

-Yes, you can make money blogging, but it takes time, education and pouring your heart into the process.
+You can make money blogging, but it takes time, education, and pouring your heart into the process.

 Now that I’m happy with where the blog is going, I’m working on ways to improve it from all angles.